paperclone22/Nomad-Books-Redux/README.md

 ##### Nether Nomad Book

-By combining the Nomad Book with a netherite ingot in an usual crafting grid the dropped item won't be destroyed in lava and instead swims up in it, similar to netherite ingots, tools and armour.
+By combining the Nomad Book with a netherite ingot in a crafting grid the dropped item won't be destroyed in lava and instead swims up in it, similar to netherite ingots, tools and armour.

 ![NetherNomadBookRecipe](./README.assets/nether-book.jpg)